Can Jesus be fully man and fully God?

 To be the representative of man

 Jesus had to come in the form of man so that He could become man’s eternal high priest.
-For the high priest by necessity is a member for that which he is priest.
-(Heb 2:17)
+For the high priest by necessity is a member for that which he is priest (Heb 2:17).
+He could not come as an animal or inanimate object but had to come as that for which He represented.

 To show the way to God through faith

 The Word of God came to earth to dwell among men.
 He could only partake of the life of man by becoming like a man.
-But He had to do it completely as the last Adam (1Cor 15:45), being the quickening Spirit.
+But He had to do it completely as the last Adam (1Cor 15:45).
+The first Adam was a created soul; but the last Adam was an eternal life-giving Spirit.
 He was without sin so that His eternal atonement could be worthy to pay for our eternal debt by decree.
 Therefore, He had to enter the world as a man.
-Nonetheless, not as human, (as the many scriptures and reasoning above demonstrate) but in His eternal essence, so that He may be the perfect propitiation.
-An eternal price of God for an eternal debt of man.
+Nonetheless, not as human, (as the many scriptures and reasoning above demonstrate) but in His eternal essence, so that He may be the perfect (as a man) and eternal (being God in the flesh) propitiation.
+An eternal price of God paid for an eternal debt of man.

 Incarnated in the form of man, He was subject to live as man: